All Episodes

 All right.

-Now we've we've heard Steve McMahon run down the very essence of an American by saying people don't see a hopeful future for the United States.
+Now, we've heard Steve McMahon run down the very essence of an American by saying people don't see a hopeful future for the United States.

 If they didn't see a hopeful future, Steve, then there wouldn't, you know, politics wouldn't matter in this country.

-I mean, this isn't just it's it's a patently absurd.
+I mean, this is just apparently absurd.

 But Buchanan wanted to get in on it last night.

-Matthew says to him, Pat, you're an expert on this because you campaigned about it.
+Matthews says to him, Pat, you're an expert on this because you campaigned about it.

-You actually find cases where middle aged guys are getting yanked and replaced by a South Asian.
+You actually find cases where middle-aged guys are getting yanked and replaced by a South Asian.

-Sure you do.
+Sure, you do.

 One of them will tell me, Pat, you know where the guy worked next to me is now?

-Because that's where the factory is gone.
+He's in Mexico training his replacement because that's where the factory is gone.

 Go to California.